Seville: Late modern history

 Seville fell very quickly at the beginning of the Spanish Civil War in 1936.
 General Queipo de Llano carried out a coup within the city, quickly capturing the city centre.
 Radio Seville opposed the uprising and called for the peasants to come to the city for arms, while workers' groups established barricades.
 Queipo then moved to capture Radio Seville, which he used to broadcast propaganda on behalf of the Francoist forces.
 After the initial takeover of the city, resistance continued among residents of the working-class neighbourhoods for some time, until a series of fierce reprisals took place.

 Under Francisco Franco's rule Spain was officially neutral in World War II (although it did collaborate with the Axis powers), and like the rest of the country, Seville remained largely economically and culturally isolated from the outside world.
 In 1953 the shipyard of Seville was opened, eventually employing more than 2,000 workers in the 1970s.
 Before the existence of wetlands regulation in the Guadalquivir basin, Seville suffered regular heavy flooding; perhaps worst of all were the floods that occurred in November 1961 when the River Tamarguillo, a tributary of the Guadalquivir, overflowed as a result of a prodigious downpour of rain, and Seville was consequently declared a disaster zone.

-Trade unionism in Seville began during the 1960s with the underground organisational activities of the Workers' Commissions or Comisiones Obreras (CCOO), in factories such as Hytasa, the Astilleros shipyards, Hispano Aviación, etc. Several of the movement's leaders were imprisoned in November 1973.
+Trade unionism in Seville began during the 1960s with the underground organisational activities of the Workers' Commissions or Comisiones Obreras (CCOO), in factories such as Hytasa, the Astilleros shipyards, Hispano Aviación, etc. Several of the movement's leaders were arrested in 1972, and later sentenced to prison in 1973.